Chapter 25 BWV 19 Es erhub sich ein Streit

 The tenor recitative returns us to the minor mode and prepares for the following aria.
 Here we are reminded of our human frailty----man is no more than a wretched sinner, a worm; but insignificant though he is, God continues to love and defend him.
 This notion, reinforced by the aria with which it is paired in theme and key, takes us right to the heart of this work; God, who has conceived and created the whole universe, still loves and protects the weak, sinful and insignificant.

-But it is the heart-rending cry of the frail human entities that is to be heard in the last and greatest aria.
+Consequently it is the muted, yet heart-rending cry of frail human entities that is to be heard in the last and greatest aria.

 Schweitzer refers to the siciliano rhythm as a motive of angels (vol 2, p 80) and he draws comparisons with the sinfonia from the Christmas Oratorio.
 Dürr (p 700) calls this ‘one of the high points in all Bach’s arias’.
 It is certainly the longest movement, lasting typically seven minutes in performance, over one third of the length of the entire work.
 It occupies the place in the cantata that Bach frequently considered especially significant; the last major movement before the chorale.
 It is, therefore, worthy of particular attention.